threatwinds/api-docs/feeds/index.md

 https://intelligence.threatwinds.com/api/feeds/v1
 ```

-For detailed information about each endpoint, please refer to the specific documentation pages or the [Swagger UI](https://intelligence.threatwinds.com/api/feeds/v1/swagger/index.html).
+For detailed information about each endpoint, please refer to the specific documentation pages.